 How to Play Bingo

-If you want to learn how to play online bingo, then you've come to the right place.
-This is extensive guide to gameplay covers everything you need to know - from the history of the online game to exciting current developments.
+If you want to learn how to play bingo online, then you've come to the right place.
+This is extensive guide to gameplay covers everything you need to know - from the history of the online bingo game to exciting current developments.

-Setting your preferencesPlayers’ accounts can be modified using the personal setting functions on most bingo sites.
+How To Play Bingo OnlinePlayers’ accounts can be modified using the personal setting functions on most online bingo sites.
 They can adjust several features of their account to their own personal needs.
 This can include the amount they can deposit, to help with sticking to budgets, as well as:

 - Parental controls